mlanza/solomode/docs/creators-guide.md

 Early rulebook feedback is valuable too, even if end up not playing the game.
 If a rulebook disinclines you to play, it may be helpful to explain why.

 ## Disqualifications
 Most guidelines are meant to foster a consistent and positive user experience.
-The rules most likely to disqualify—and there are few—are **marked in bold**.  **All routes which might lead to disqualification will be initiated via geekmail.**
+The critical rules include emboldened words like "**must**."  **All routes which might lead to disqualification will be initiated via geekmail.**  So mind your geekmail over other channels.

 The contest host reserves the right to fix, interpret, clarify, arbitrate, and enforce the contest rules as he sees fit.